 Adobe Photoshop, Invision

-3. Pet owners are not educated about proactive/active measures for dealing with lost pets
+• Pet owners are generally not well prepared for dealing with a lost pet.

-4. Pet owners need a fast and convenient way of finding their pet.
+• Pet owners need a fast and convenient way of finding their lost pet.

 How might we facilitate the confusing and stressful process of finding lost pets for pet owners?